The Economy’s Impact on HR in 2026 (And How to Respond)

 Monetary policy sounds like something for the finance department to worry about.
 But it directly affects your ability to hire and retain talent.

 When central banks adjust interest rates, the effects ripple through the entire economy.
 Higher rates typically mean tighter budgets, more cautious hiring, and pressure to demonstrate ROI on every HR initiative.
+That’s the economy’s impact on HR working through a channel most people never connect to the people function.

 What This Means for HR